kohya-ss/sd-scripts/README.md

 The command to install PyTorch is as follows:
 `pip3 install torch==2.4.0 torchvision==0.19.0 --index-url https://download.pytorch.org/whl/cu124`

+Aug 21, 2024 (update 2):
+Fixed an error in applying mask in Attention.
+The attention mask was float, but it should be bool.

+Added a script `convert_flux_lora.py` to convert LoRA between sd-scripts format (BFL-based) and AI-toolkit format (Diffusers-based).
+See `--help` for details.
+BFL-based LoRA has a large module, so converting it to Diffusers format may reduce temporary memory usage in the inference environment.
+Note that re-conversion will increase the size of LoRA.

 Aug 21, 2024:
 The specification of `--apply_t5_attn_mask` has been changed.
 Previously, the T5 output was zero-padded, but now, two steps are taken: "1.
 Apply mask when encoding T5" and "2.
 Apply mask in the attention of Double Block".
 Fine tuning, LoRA training, and inference in `flux_mini_inference.py` have been changed.